Transistor–transistor logic

-Transistor–transistor logic (TTL) is a logic family built from bipolar junction transistors.
+Transistor–transistor logic (TTL) is a logic family built from bipolar junction transistors (BJTs).
 Its name signifies that transistors perform both the logic function (the first "transistor") and the amplifying function (the second "transistor"), as opposed to earlier resistor–transistor logic (RTL) and diode–transistor logic (DTL).

 TTL integrated circuits (ICs) were widely used in applications such as computers, industrial controls, test equipment and instrumentation, consumer electronics, and synthesizers.

 After their introduction in integrated circuit form in 1963 by Sylvania Electric Products, TTL integrated circuits were manufactured by several semiconductor companies.
 The 7400 series by Texas Instruments became particularly popular.
 TTL manufacturers offered a wide range of logic gates, flip-flops, counters, and other circuits.
 Variations of the original TTL circuit design offered higher speed or lower power dissipation to allow design optimization.
 TTL devices were originally made in ceramic and plastic dual in-line package(s) and in flat-pack form.
 Some TTL chips are now also made in surface-mount technology packages.

 TTL became the foundation of computers and other digital electronics.
 Even after Very-Large-Scale Integration (VLSI) CMOS integrated circuit microprocessors made multiple-chip processors obsolete, TTL devices still found extensive use as glue logic interfacing between more densely integrated components.